PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 | 99     | Sovereign Glue                |
 | 100    | Potion of Superior Healing                              |

+## When the Couatl Sing

+**Original Text:**

+_"Yndri'a szaran, ilsha'ar,
+Siberys thraka, il'sharak.
+Couatl vraka, il'shandor,
+Tir'kiva vara, draka'nor._

+_Vor'sha elara, siba'ryn,
+Sha'thrak, Couatl'yn.
+Tirak rasha, varaa'sh,
+Siberys il'a, ven'rash."_

+---

+**Translation:**

+_"In the light of dawn, the sky,
+Siberys rises, the great dragon.
+Couatl speak, with strength and wisdom,
+Guardians of peace and truth._

+_Hold the ideals, followers of Siberys(underlined),
+Power and grace, the way of the Couatl.
+Their voices bring justice,
+Siberys' will, guiding the world."_

 ## Yelena and Norbit's Grocery List